Modeling extremal dependence in multivariate and spatial problems: a practical perspective

-In the multivariate part, Section \ref{sec:back_ground} gives a brief introduction to the theoretical background while Section \ref{subsec:parametric_model} details how to perform parametric (frequentist and Bayesian) inference for the extremal dependence in arbitrary dimension and for joint and conditional tail probabilities.
-Section \ref{subsec:nonparametric_model} explains how to perform nonparametric Bayesian inference for the extremal dependence in arbitrary dimension and, once the extremal dependence has been estimated, how to infer joint and conditional tail probabilities in the bivariate case.
+In the multivariate part, Section \ref{sec:back_ground} gives a brief introduction to the theoretical background while Section \ref{subsec:parametric_model} details how to perform parametric (frequentist and Bayesian) inference for the extremal dependence and for joint and conditional tail probabilities.
+Section \ref{subsec:nonparametric_model} explains how to perform nonparametric Bayesian inference for the extremal dependence of a $d$-dimensional componentwise maxima vector, and once the extremal dependence has been estimated, how to infer joint and conditional tail probabilities in the bivariate case.
 The focus then successively shifts to the random generation of bivariate extreme values with a flexible semi-parametric dependence structure, the estimation of small probabilities of belonging to certain extreme sets and the estimation extreme quantile regions corresponding to small joint tail probabilities.
-Key \texttt{R} code commands to replicate the illustrative examples is provided in Appendix~\ref{app:code} and a full script can be downloaded at \url{https://www.borisberanger.com/Rcode/code_BP25.R}.
+The paper ends in Section \ref{sec_conclusion} with a summary and a discussion on future developments.